Q: How to translate TDBGrid columns captions?

 ...StrArr[Index]...

-must be replaced with the:
+must be replaced with:

 ...StrArr[Index]^...